PhangonTeph/PkmFireRedRemake/README.md

-# Pokémon Islands
+# Pokémon FireRed Remake
-A Pokémon Fan-game.
+Um Remake do Pokémon FireRed, com novidades.

-## Used Scripts
+## Scripts usados

 ### Level Balance - by Joltik
 * A script to balance the levels of Pokémon in battle, both on the field and in battles against trainers.